sbc100/webports/README.rst

-The build system for some of the native Python modules relies on a 32-bit host build of Python itself, which in turn relies on the development version of zlib being available.
-On 64-bit Ubuntu/Precise this means installing the following package: ``lib32z1-dev``.
+The build system for some of the native Python modules relies on a 32-bit host build of Python itself, which in turn relies on the development version of zlib and libssl being available.
+On 64-bit Ubuntu/Trust this means
+installing:

+- zlib1g-dev:i386
+- libssl-dev:i386

+On older Debian/Ubuntu systems the packages were called:

+- lib32z1-dev
+- libssl0.9.8:i

-To run the presubmit checks (or ``make test``) you will also need to have python coverage module installed.
+To run the presubmit checks (or ``make test``) you will also need to have the ``coverage`` Python module installed.

 Building
 --------